Leading the way to meet London's acute housing needs

 The team brought together the numerous stakeholders involved to channel energy around a common purpose: to create a new community for east Greenwich.
 Delivering 50% affordable housing, high-quality design has been a key feature of the project.

-As co-investor, co-developer and delivery partner for the £250m, three hectare brownfield regeneration scheme, we are creating a vibrant new destination, providing 686 new mixed-tenure homes.
-The scheme also created a new community hub with facilities including a leisure centre, library, health centre, adult education college and shops, all planned around an attractive town square.
+The three hectare brownfield regeneration scheme, offers a vibrant new destination with 686 new mixed-tenure homes and new community hub with facilities including a leisure centre, library, health centre, adult education college and shops.

 One of the first schemes in the UK to make use of the 'buy now pay later’ land initiatives, the creative social housing model included a pre-sale to L&Q of 314 of the residential units, and a commercial transaction with the Council for the funding and future management of the Greenwich Centre.